CombustingPigs/CombustingPigs/README.md

 Glad you see you here!
-My name is Skylar Kurtz and I am a Junior at UMBC currently pursuing a B.S. in Computer Science.
+My name is Skylar Kurtz and I am a Senior at UMBC currently pursuing a B.S. in Computer Science.

 5 year plan: Gather as much knowledge and experience possible so I can better create and develop all kinds of stuff from professional to recreational tools and software.
 10 year plan: Secure myself in the professional work by using my skillset to help out a company